groggero95/dualVth/README.md

 ## Goal
 The aim of this tcl script is to write a plug-in for PrimeTime in to obtain a post synthesis power minimization.
-The new command tries to reassign LVT cells with HVT such that the slack penalties are minimized while still reaching the desitred power savings.
-Another rele vant parameter taken into account is the CPU time needed to complete the optim ization required, which has been sensibly minimized.
+The new command tries to reassign LVT cells with HVT such that the slack penalties are minimized while still reaching the desired power savings.
+Another relevant parameter taken into account is the CPU time needed to complete the optimization required, which has been sensibly minimized.

 ## Example
 After having synthesized the circuit with dc\_shell, and started PrimeTime, one should simply launch the script: